capuzz/Intelligent-Roundabout-Insertion-using-Deep-Reinforcement-Learning/README.md

 The following link (https://drive.google.com/file/d/1iGc820O_qeBSrWHbwhPTiTyby_HupM-_/view) shows how the vehicle performs the entering in the roundabout.

 Further details about this work are available at the following link: https://arxiv.org/abs/2001.00786

+CONFERENCE: International Conference on Agents and Artificial Intelligence 2020 (ICAART 2020)